Fiksi.

-Fiksi., sometimes stylized as fiksi.
-(English: Fiction.) is a 2008 Indonesian thriller film directed by Mouly Surya in her directorial debut.
-It tells the story of Alisha, a young woman who moves to a cheap apartment from her mansion, where she meets people with unique characters and stories which she soon incorporates into her obsessive fantasy.
-According to Surya, the film is an "adult re-invention of Alice in Wonderland" with the character of Alisha being an inverted version of Alice.
+Fiksi. (sometimes stylized as fiksi.; English: Fiction.), is a 2008 Indonesian thriller - the directorial debut of Mouly Surya.
+The film follows Alisha, a young woman who leaves her mansion and moves into a modest apartment, where she encounters eccentric neighbors whose stories she gradually weaves into her obsessive fantasies.
+Surya has described Fiksi. as an "adult re-invention of Alice in Wonderland" with the character of Alisha being an inverted version of Alice.

-The film stars Ladya Cheryl in the role of Alisha, for which she was received a Best Actress nomination at the 28th Citra Awards.
-Surya won the Citra Award for Best Director, becoming the first and–as of 2020–the only woman to ever win the honor.
+The film stars Ladya Cheryl in the role of Alisha, for which she received a Best Actress nomination at the 28th Citra Awards.
+Surya won the Citra Award for Best Director, becoming the first and—as of 2020—the only woman to ever win the honor.

 Synopsis

-Alisha (Ladya Cheryl) never feel comfortable staying in her cool and spacious home until one day she meets Bari (Donny Alamsyah) who introduces her the meaning of love.
+Alisha (Ladya Cheryl) never felt at ease in her spacious, modern home.
+One day, she met Bari (Donny Alamsyah) who introduced her to the meaning of love.